-4. Failing Grades: In Early Childhood and Lower School, Not Able and Needs Improvement are considered failing grades, in so far as they acknowledge that the student does not have the necessary developmental skills to move on to the next level.
+4. Failing Grades: In Early Childhood and Lower School, Not Able and Needs Improvement signals that the student does not have the necessary developmental skills to move on to the next level.

 In Middle and Upper School a 70 (C) and above are passing grades.
 Any student with a 64 or below cannot move on without retaking the class.
-Any student with a grade between a 65 and 69 can only move on at the teacher and Dean of Middle and Upper School's recommendation.
+Any student with a grade between 65 and 69 can only progress with the recommendation of the teacher and Dean of Middle and Upper School.